sathiyaseelan0712/end2end_question_generate/readme.md

     ```
     Machine learning is programming computers to optimize a performance criterion using example
     data or past experience.
 We have a model defined up to some parameters, and learning is the
     execution of a computer program to optimize the parameters of the model using the training data or
     past experience.
 The model may be predictive to make predictions in the future, or descriptive to gain
     knowledge from data, or both.
     Arthur Samuel, an early American leader in the field of computer gaming and artificial intelligence,
     coined the term “Machine Learning” in 1959 while at IBM.
 He defined machine learning as “the field of
     study that gives computers the ability to learn without being explicitly programmed.”
 However, there is
     no universally accepted definition for machine learning.
 Different authors define the term differently.
     ```

 2. **Generated Questions:**

-    - **Questions**:Q1: What is programming computers to optimize a performance criterion using example data?
+    - **Q1**: What is programming computers to optimize a performance criterion using example data?
-Q2: Who coined the term "Machine Learning" in 1959 while working at IBM?
+    - **Q2**: Who coined the term "Machine Learning" in 1959 while working at IBM?
-Q3: What is learning the execution of a computer program to optimize the parameters of the model usQ4: Who coined the term "Machine Learning" in 1959 while at IBM?
-Q5: What is the execution of a computer program to optimize the parameters of the model using the trQ6: What is the execution of a computer program to optimize the parameters of the model using the trQ7: When was the term Machine Learning coined?
+    - **Q3**: What is learning the execution of a computer program to optimize the parameters of the model using training data?
+    - **Q4**: When was the term "Machine Learning" coined?
-Q8: Who was an early American leader in the field of computer gaming and artificial intelligence?
+    - **Q5**: Who was an early American leader in the field of computer gaming and artificial intelligence?
-Q9: What is programming computers to optimize a performance criterion using example data or past eQ10: When did Arthur Samuel coin the term Machine Learning?
+    - **Q6**: What is programming computers to optimize a performance criterion using example data or past experience?

 ## Contributing

 We welcome contributions!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments